 For 1,500 years the study of rhetoric was a cornerstone of any education.

-That gap left generations of people untrained in the foundations of critical thinking and effective expression.
+That gap left the last few generations untrained in the basics of critical thinking and effective expression.

 Is it any coincidence that what now passes for “debate” is little more than yelling, interrupting, and name-calling?